 What does Moslem mean?
-Moslem is an alternate spelling of Muslim.
+Moslem is an alternative spelling of Muslim.
 The words have the same meanings in all contexts, and both spellings have been in use for several centuries.

 Moslem was the preferred spelling until the first half of the 20th century.
 Today, Muslim is the preferred spelling.

-Bryan Garner offers as a possible explanation for the shift in preference the prominence of the Black Muslims, an alternate name for the Nation of Islam during the civil-rights movement.
-Now, he sites, Muslim is 20 times as common as Moslem.
+Bryan Garner offers as a possible explanation for the shift in preference the prominence of the Black Muslims, an alternative name for the Nation of Islam during the civil-rights movement.
+Now, he cites, Muslim is 20 times as common as Moslem.

 You can see the relative usage of the words Muslim and Moslem in the graph below.